Reem Kelani: Radio

 Kelani is a regular broadcaster on BBC Radio Four.

 In 1995, Kelani co-presented "A Day in the Life of a Palestinian Woman" for the BBC World Service.
 The programme was produced by Sara Bradshaw.

-In 1997, Kelani performed traditional Palestinian songs for "Your Land is My Land", a documentary series for Radio Four to mark the 50th anniversary of the expulsion of the Palestinians, on the creation of the state of Israel.
+In 1997, Kelani performed traditional Palestinian songs for "Your Land is My Land," a documentary series for Radio Four to mark the 50th anniversary of the expulsion of the Palestinians on the creation of the state of Israel.
 The series was presented by Tim Llewellyn and produced by Vanessa Harrison.

-Also for Radio Four Kelani wrote and presented Distant Chords (2001–2003) featuring the music of migrant communities in the UK.
+Also, Kelani wrote and presented Distant Chords (2001–2003) for Radio Four, featuring the music of migrant communities in the UK.
 The documentaries comprised: